Every business needs to follow the rules, no matter its size or complexity.

 What Is Compliance Tracking and Monitoring?

 Falling out of compliance, even for one day, can be disastrous.
 It can cause loss of certifications or status, fines and penalties, lawsuits, and reputational damage to your business.
-To ensure that you’re always following the rules, monitor your controls and activities to validate your compliance with the laws, regulations, and standards pertinent to your enterprise.
+To ensure that you’re always following the rules, monitor your controls and activities to validate your compliance with your enterprise’s laws, regulations, and standards.

 In the end, however, your compliance efforts are only as good as your evidence.
-As you perform the myriad activities required to get, and stay, in compliance, you’ll need to track those actions and document every one.
+So as you perform the myriad activities required to get and stay in compliance, you’ll need to track those actions and document every one.

 That’s a lot of paperwork, but it’s worth it.

-A thorough and detailed audit trail will make your compliance audits much more efficient, and help guarantee that you’ll pass with flying colors.
-So, when choosing a compliance management system or software, make sure it will collect and store your compliance documents for easy retrieval at audit time.
+A thorough and detailed audit trail will make your compliance audits much more efficient and help guarantee that you’ll pass with flying colors.
+So, when choosing a compliance management system or software, ensure it will collect and store your compliance documents for easy retrieval at audit time.

 Why Compliance Programs Fail

 When compliance programs fail, the result can be devastating.
-A data breach because of noncompliance with PCI DSS can result not only in enormous fines, but also in the offending enterprise’s loss of credit card privileges.
-Not being able to accept card payments can be a death knell for business.
+For example, a data breach because of non-compliance with PCI DSS can result in enormous fines and the offending enterprise’s loss of credit card privileges.
+In addition, not being able to accept card payments can be a death knell for the business.

 Noncompliant cybersecurity leaves you vulnerable to IP theft or costly downtime because of ransomware or other disruption.
-Fraud and other forms of corruption can cost an enterprise millions, and the arrests and fines that result can destroy consumer and shareholder confidence.
+In addition, fraud and other forms of corruption can cost an enterprise millions, and arrests and fines can destroy consumer and shareholder confidence.